ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 physically resistant to hardware tampering.
 The component that is implicitly trusted is often referred to as a Root of Trust.

+A conveyance protocol that is authenticated and integrity protected can be used to convey unprotected Evidence, assuming the following properties exists:

+   1. The key used to authenticate and integrity protect the conveyance channel is trusted by the Verifier to speak for the Attesting Environment that collected claims about the Target Environment.
+   2. The Evidence in the conveyance channel is supplied by the Attesting Environment.
+   3. The Root of Trust protects both the conveyance channel key and the Attesting Environment with equivalent strength protections.

 Implicit trust can also be tied to the communications link over which the Evidence is conveyed.
 As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
 An example of such communications